Mariners prospects Jarred Kelenic, Noelvi Marte make strong early impressions at ‘Summer Camp’

-Three men sat in a socially distanced grouping in the lower bowl of T-Mobile Park watching Tuesday afternoon’s workout as dark clouds rolled in over Seattle, bringing a chill that isn’t normal, but not unexpected for early July.
+Three men sat in a socially distanced grouping in the lower bowl of T-Mobile Park watching Tuesday afternoon’s workout as dark clouds rolled in over Seattle, bringing a chill that isn’t normal, but not unexpected, for early July.

 Whether Mariners general manager Jerry Dipoto, assistant general manager Justin Hollander or director of player development Andy McKay were grinning at what they were watching, smirking at their accumulation of riches or possibly drooling in the anticipation of years ahead, it was difficult to know.
 Those required masks are preventive in many ways.